 If you are not a cheesy gourmet, then this knife will be enough for you to cut the majority of varieties of cheese.

 The Dutch came up with their own version of a cheese knife for hard and semi-hard cheese.
 Such a slicer can cut the cheese in thin, almost transparent slices, which the usual kitchen knife can not.
 The principle of its action is similar to vegetable peeling: you spend with a knife on the surface of the cheese, and the knife carefully cuts a slice of the right size.
 This is ideal for quickly making yourself a few sandwiches.
 The Dutch admirers of cheese are so proud of their invention that they even put monuments to it.
+And they insist that this is the best cheese slicer in the world.

 By the way, there is good news for lovers of sweet: such a slicer is very convenient to make chocolate and coconut shavings.
 It can also be used for cutting mushrooms, truffles, and vegetables.
 So this knife will be very useful in the kitchen, even if you are not the biggest cheese lover.